 An estimated 2 million people have fled the fighting between pro-Russian separatists and Ukrainian government forces.
 Some 1.2 million have remained in Ukraine.

-has brought relations between the West and Russia to the lowest point since the end of the Cold War.
+The Ukraine crisis has brought relations between the West and Russia to the lowest point since the end of the Cold War.

 ra/sms (dpa, Reuters)